Roslyn, New York: Bus

 Roslyn is served by five Nassau Inter-County Express bus routes: the n20H, the n20X, the n21, the n23, and the Port Washington Shuttle.

 Utilities

 Natural gas

-National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Roslyn.
+National Grid USA provides natural gas to all properties within the village that are connected to natural gas lines.

 Power

-PSEG Long Island provides power to all homes and businesses within Roslyn, on behalf of the Long Island Power Authority.
+PSEG Long Island provides power to all properties and electrical infrastructure within Roslyn, on behalf of the Long Island Power Authority.